 The most visible sign of Sport Chrono is the small analog clock sitting on top of the dashboard, right in the driver’s eyeline.
 It looks like a classic chronograph, and that is the point.
 It is the badge that tells you the car has the package.

-That clock is not just for show.
-It is a stopwatch wired into the car’s computer, so it can record and store lap times.
-Pair it with the navigation screen and you can log how long a drive took, compare laps, and review your times later.
+Pair the clock with the navigation screen and you can log how long a drive took, compare laps, and review your times later.
 On a track day it becomes a proper timing tool rather than a desk ornament.
+The dash dial starts and stops, and the screen keeps the detail.

 On cars built since about 2016, Sport Chrono adds a rotary dial to the lower right of the steering wheel.
 This is the mode switch, and it is the heart of the modern package.
 You twist it to move between driving programs without taking your hands off the wheel.

-The usual modes are Normal, Sport, Sport Plus, and Individual.
+The usual driving modes are Normal, Sport, Sport Plus, and Individual.
 Newer cars also add a Wet mode that detects water on the road and dials back the responses for safety.
 Each setting changes the throttle, the gearbox, the suspension, and the stability control as a group, so one twist of the dial reshapes the whole character of the car.

 The Sport Response Button